Rich dad poor dad summary

 The basic concepts of how money works, and why it’s important to keep a portion of everything you earn, and then turn around and make that money work for you, are surprisingly unknown to most people.

 The Rich Dad Poor Dad Summary Lesson #3 – Mind Your Own Business

 Keith Cunningham was a close friend of Robert Kiyosaki’s and told him of an experience he had at the University of Texas.
 Keith was part of an MBA class that had the opportunity to listen to Ray Kroc, the owner of McDonald’s.

-Ray Kroc met with the student’s afterword for a drink in which Ray asked the students “What business am I in?”
-The students chuckled at his question, to which he asked again “What business do you think I am in?”
+Ray met with the student’s afterwork for a drink in which Ray asked the students, in which business he is in.
+The students laughed at his question, to which he asked again in which business he is in.
 One of the students responded that he is in the business of making hamburgers.
 Ray responded saying he knew that they’d have that response, to which Ray Kroc corrected them and said: “…I’m not in the hamburger business, my business is real estate.”

-Ray then went on to say that his whole focus of the McDonalds franchises was to locate the most potential geographical locations to place the McDonalds franchises.
+Ray continued that his whole focus of the McDonalds franchises was to locate the most potential geographical locations to place the McDonalds franchises.
 Today he owns more real estate than anyone in the world at some of the busiest intersections.
 The lesson: working for someone else your entire life is often the direct result of the current financial struggle.

 Like Ray Kroc, our focus should be on building businesses and assets that produce indefinite income streams resulting in choosing whether you want a job or not, since your income is not fixed and it continues to grow.